ZenonSeth/about/README.md

 ## Rant

 I feel exhausted, stuck between two sides about LLM usage that I feel are both going too extreme - open source people and corporate world.
 So this is my rant, take it as you wish.
-BUT if you comment without reading the whole thing I'm liable to just ignore replies.
-Also wish we had ability to make threads here.

 I am not happy LLMs exist.
 The same way I'm not happy that banks, or the fractional banking system exists, or that CFDs or spread-betting exists, or that coal power plants exist.
 But they do.
 They're tools created by humans and for better or worse are here.